Wilderness Base Camp Program

 A Day in the Life at Base Camp

 “This was the first time my son was away from home for an extended period of time, and when I picked him up I could almost instantly see the change in him.
 He was confident and independent and involved.
-He later told us how he had had the best experience of his life and that he loved everything the he did with his tribe.” -Mother, Eureka, CA.
+He later told us how he had had the best experience of his life and that he loved everything the he did.” -Mother, Eureka, CA.